 It is recognised that whistleblowing can be difficult and stressful.
 Advice and support is available from senior managers, HR provider and/or your professional or trade union.
-The school has Whistleblowing procedures, a copy of which can be found in the staffroom, in the handbook given to all staff each year and on the school website.
+The school has Whistleblowing procedures, a copy of which can be found in the school office, staff handbook and school website.